 ERB Members Dr. A.E.
 Pannenborg (Chairman of Review Board) Retired Vice-Chairman of the Board of N.V.
 Philips Professor H. Durand (Executive Vice-Chairman) Professor at Paris University and former Assistant Secretary General of NATO (Scientific Affairs and Environment).
 Professor U. Colombo Chairman of the Italian National Agency for Atomic and Alternative Energy Sources (ENEA) and former chairman of the EC Committee on Science and Technology (CODEST).
 Dr. J.R.Forrest Director of Engineering, Independent Broadcasting Authority, United Kingdom.
 Professor P.L. Ølgaard Professor at the Institute of Electrophysics, Technical University of Denmark.
 Professor J. Peracaula Professor of Electronic Engineering.
 Technical University of Catalonia, and Director of the Barcelona High Technical School for Industrial Engineering.
-Professor I. Ruge Director of the Fraunhofer Institute for Solid State Technology, Munich At the Review Board meeting on May 24th 1989 they collectively approved the publication of this report.
-The members of the ERB were assisted by a full-time technical secretariat,
+Professor I. Ruge Director of the Fraunhofer Institute for Solid State Technology, Munich

+At the Review Board meeting on May 24th 1989 they collectively approved the publication of this report.

-Technical secretariat The members of the ERB were assisted by a full-time technical secretariat, consisting mainly of experienced independent consultants, and four secretaries.
+Technical The members of the ERB were assisted by a full-time technical secretariat, consisting mainly of experienced independent consultants, and four secretaries.
 The technical secretariat members and their countries of residence were: